 Protein made quick and simple: choose a form of protein that will supply your body with the appropriate amount of nutrients for your health goals.
 Whether you want to lose weight/fat or gain muscle you need to be intaking the accurate amounts of protein so that your body can grow.
 Even a simple substitution of regular butter for almond or peanut butter on your morning toast can add more protein!

-What we recommend: We personally suggest plain Greek yogurt, which contains 23 g per
+What we recommend: We suggest plain Greek yogurt, which contains 23 g per

 Don’t forget about the carbs!
 Carbohydrates (or carbs, for short) are your body’s main source of energy.
-Complex carbs take longer for your body to break down; which results in a release energy over time.
+Complex carbs take longer for your body to break down; which results in the release of energy over time.
 For this reason, they are a valuable asset to your breakfast.

-Whole grains, fruits, and legumes are an easy go-to for complex carbs.
+Whole grains, fruits, and legumes are easy go-to for complex carbs.

 No matter what your fitness goals are, you should always be conscious of the type of nutrients that you are consuming.
 A quick swap in breakfast foods can put you THAT much closer to your health and fitness goals.

-What we recommend: We personally recommend bananas as one banana provides 31 grams of carbs
+What we recommend: We recommend bananas as one banana provides 31 grams of carbs

 What you need